mvolkmann/MyUnixEnv/notes/Go04-Tooling.md

   add a space and the name after the package name.
   For example, `godoc strings Trim`.
   TODO: Discuss using as a local web server.
+- `go env`\
+  This prints the values of all Go-related environment variables such as `GOARCH`, `GOOS`, `GOPATH`, and `GOROOT`.
+  It also accepts arguments that are the names of specific environment variables whose values should be listed.
 - `go fix {file-or-directory-path}`\
   This "finds Go programs that use old APIs and rewrites them to use newer ones."
   "After you update to a new Go release,